HansKindberg/DotNet-Templates/ReadMe.md

 - https://github.com/dotnet/dotnet-template-samples/tree/master/05-multi-project
 - [Create Solution Template - group of projects #611](https://github.com/dotnet/templating/issues/611)
 - [How does project system determine if the project is ASPNET or generic C#? #3079](https://github.com/dotnet/project-system/issues/3079)

+## 6 BAKUP FOR A MOMENT - REMOVE LATER

+### 1.3 Issue

+Creating solutions with the templates gives a ".vs" folder in the root.
+Don't know why.
+This is for the moment removed with a **postAction**.
+It should be possible to fix it in another way.
+But for the moment...